American Psycho 2: Plot

-In 1993, a twelve-year-old girl accompanies her babysitter on a date with serial killer Patrick Bateman.
+In early 1988, a twelve-year-old girl accompanies her babysitter on a date with serial killer Patrick Bateman.
 After Bateman kills and starts to dissect the babysitter, the girl kills him with an ice pick.

-Six years later, the young girl, Rachael Newman, is now a college student studying criminology at a Washington university under Professor Starkman, a former FBI agent.
+In 1993, the young girl, Rachael Newman, is now a college student studying criminology at a Washington university under Professor Starkman, a former FBI agent.
 Rachael aspires to join the FBI and is determined to get the coveted teaching assistant position under Starkman, which would make her a shoo-in for the FBI training program in Quantico, Virginia.

 After secretary Gertrude Fleck rudely dismisses Rachael's application for the teaching assistant position on the basis that she is a freshman, Rachael follows her home and bludgeons her to death.
-Determined to succeed, Rachael proceeds to kill off any of her peers that stand as competition, starting with Brian Leads, whom she drugs and murders during a proposed sexual encounter.
-Next, she murders Keith Lawson, a bookish classmate, while he studies late one night in the university library.
+Determined to succeed, Rachael proceeds to kill off any of her peers who stand as competition, starting with Brian Leads, whom she drugs and murders during a proposed sexual encounter.
 During her killing spree, Rachael decides to see the school psychiatrist, Dr. Eric Daniels.

-Realizing that Rachael is a textbook sociopath that is obsessed with Starkman, Daniels tries to warn Starkman without revealing Rachael's name due to patient confidentiality.
-Starkman mistakenly assumes that the student obsessed with him is Cassandra Blaire, with whom he is carrying on an extramarital affair.
+Realizing that Rachael is a textbook sociopath who is obsessed with Starkman, Daniels tries to warn Starkman without revealing Rachael's name due to patient confidentiality.
+Starkman mistakenly assumes that the student obsessed with him is Cassandra Blaire, with whom he carries on an extramarital affair.
 When Cassandra reveals that her affair with Professor Starkman has guaranteed her the teaching assistant position, Rachael decides to murder her as well, staging her death as a suicide.
-Professor Starkman discovers Cassandra's body and calls Daniels to tell him that "she's dead".
-He does not identify the victim and Daniels assumes it must be Rachael.
-Distraught, Professor Starkman withdraws from the university, which incenses the obsessed Rachael.

-On the last day of classes before spring break, Rachael's parents make a surprise visit to her at her dormitory.
-She quickly ushers them out, agreeing to meet them for dinner later that night.
-It is revealed that she is in fact not Rachael Newman; she killed the real Rachael at the beginning of the semester and assumed her identity, storing the real Rachael's corpse in a garment bag in her dormitory closet.
-Later that night, while treating his elderly mother to a night out, Daniels observes "Rachael" with her parents at a local restaurant.
+Next, she murders Keith Lawson, a bookish classmate, while he is studying late one night in the university library.